 His political and social commentary has appeared in numerous web and print publications.
-Maco is often invited to write, teach, and speak about issues of justice and equity, mental health, and hip hop and popular culture.
+As a public scholar, Maco is often invited to write, teach, and speak about issues of justice and equity, mental health, and hip hop and popular culture.

 Maco is a member of Kappa Alpha Psi Fraternity, Incorporated.
 He often volunteers for organizations to help young people gain valuable life, professional, and leadership skills.
 He was previously a board member and board chair for the Bread of Life, Incorporated, a Houston based non-profit organization that provides life changing services for those who find themselves homeless, hungry, and those infected and affected by HIV/AIDS.

 Maco firmly believes that average people follow paths, but leaders of significance carve out trails.